-In-Network Out-of-Network Wealth and wellness education programs \$0 copay for the SilverSneakers fitness benefit SilverSneakers® Membership SilverSneakers can help you live a healthier, more active life through fitness and social connection.
-You are covered for a fitness benefit through SilverSneakers at participating locations .
-You have access to instructors who lead specially designed group exercise classes .
-At participating locations nationwide , you can take classes plus use exercise equipment and other amenities.
-Additionally, SilverSneakers FLEX® gives you options to get active outside of traditional gyms (like recreation centers, malls and parks).
-SilverSneakers also connects you to a support network and virtual resources through SilverSneakers LIVE TM , SilverSneakers On-Demand TM and our mobile app, SilverSneakers GO TM .
-All you need to get started is your personal SilverSneakers ID number.
-Go to SilverSneakers.com to learn more about your benefit or call 1-855-741-4985 (TTY: 711) Monday through Friday, 8 a.m. to 8 p.m.
+In-Network Out-of-Network Health and wellness education programs SilverSneakers® Membership SilverSneakers can help you live a healthier, more active life through fitness and social connection.
+You are covered for a fitness benefit through SilverSneakers online and at participating locations.
+You have access to a nationwide network of participating locations where you can take classes and use exercise equipment and other amenities.
+Enroll in as many locations as you like, at any time.
+You also have access to instructors who lead specially designed group exercise classes in-person and online, seven days a week.
+Additionally, SilverSneakers Community gives you options to get active outside of traditional gyms at recreation centers, parks, and other neighborhood locations.
+SilverSneakers also connects you to a support network and online resources through SilverSneakers.
+COM to a support network and online resources through SilverSneakers.
+Com to learn more about your benefit or call 1-888-423-4632 (TTY: 711) Monday through Friday, 8 a.m. to 8 p.m.
 ET.
 Always talk with your doctor before starting an exercise program.
-1. Participating locations ("PL") are not owned or operated by Tivity Health, Inc. or its affiliates.
+Participating locations (PL) are not owned or operated by Tivity Health, Inc. or its affiliates.
 Use of PL facilities and amenities is limited to terms and conditions of PL basic membership.
 Facilities and amenities vary by PL.
-2. Membership includes SilverSneakers instructor-led group fitness classes.
-Some locations offer members additional classes.
+Membership includes SilverSneakers instructor-led group fitness classes.
+Comes the cations offer members additional classes.
 Classes vary by location.
-SilverSneakers and SilverSneakers FLEX are registered trademarks of Tivity Health, Inc. SilverSneakers LIVE, SilverSneakers On-Demand and SilverSneakers GO are trademarks of Tivity Health, Inc. © 2021 Tivity Health, Inc. All rights reserved.
+SilverSneakers is a registered trademark of Tivity Health, Inc. is an independent company providing a fitness program on behalf of this plan. verSneakers fitness hefit